pure-english/pure-english.github.io/docs/writs/the-great-dictator/index.md

 and all will be lost…

 The flightcraft and the *radio* have brought us nearer together.
-The sundry being of these findles chys out for the goodness in men - chys out for alkin brotherhood - for the togetherness of us all.
+The sundry being of these findles calls out for the goodness in men - calls out for alkin brotherhood - for the togetherness of us all.
 Even now my steven is reaching thousands of thousands throughout the world - thousands of thousands of hopeless wepmen, women, and little children - tivers of a network that makes